cu-nil/cu-nil.github.io/documents/cunil-english.md

 **Request for Funding**

 In preparation for the Summer of 2025, I have secured a tuition waiver at SKKU.
 However, the cost of travel and lodging for our students remains prohibitive.
-For this reason, I would like to offer 2-3 travel bursaries, in the amount of $3,000 available to our graduate students.
+For this reason, I would like to **request 2-3 travel bursaries, in the amount of $3,000 ($6-9k total) to be made available to our graduate students this summer**.
 Julia Walton and several others have expressed initial interest.
 Following the success (and limitations) of the summer program in 2025, I plan to explore the possibility of holding the summer institute domestically, at Columbia or at one of the partner institutions (Harvard, Toronto), on a more permanent basis and with a better defined funding and revenue structure.